 Controlling caloric intake is not about deprivation, but rather about balance and moderation.
 It is unrealistic and unsustainable to completely eliminate certain foods or drastically reduce caloric intake overnight.
 Instead, adopting a mindful approach that includes portion control, mindful eating practices, and incorporating regular physical activity into our daily routines can lead to long-term success in weight management.
 By understanding the importance of caloric intake and making conscious choices about what we consume, we can achieve a healthy weight while still enjoying the foods we love.

-See also How many calories to burn to lose 100 grams
+See also How many calories are in 2 mangoes

 In conclusion, recognizing the significance of caloric intake in weight management is vital for anyone striving to maintain a healthy body weight.
 By understanding the balance between energy consumption and expenditure, along with the quality of calories consumed, we can make informed decisions that support our overall well-being.
 Remember, achieving weight management goals is not just about the numbers on a scale but about fostering a healthy relationship with food and prioritizing balanced nutrition.